amandamata/amandamata.github.io.dev/content/about.en.md

 Come on in and make yourself at home.

-My blog is a loose collection of things learned and et cereta.
+My blog is a loose collection of things learned.
 <br/><br/>

 ##### Work